 The primary wire receives the low voltage from the battery which generates a magnetic field around it.
 However, the instant that flow is interrupted by the ignition system or electronic control unit (ECU), the magnetic field collapses, creating or inducing a higher voltage in the secondary wire that travels to the spark plug.

-The biggest causes of failure in coil packs are heat and vibration, so a hot engine bay is a challenging place for it to live.
-Here the coil gets alternately hot and cold, and is subjected to strong vibrations from the engine.
-Over time these forces can break up the coil’s windings and insulation.
+Ignition coil packs hate heat and vibration, so a hot engine bay is a challenging place for it to live.
+Over time, the temperature and shaking can break up the coil’s windings and insulation.
 If the internal insulation breaks down, it can cause a short in the winding, limiting the amount the voltage gets stepped up.

 Another way coils can fail is by developing cracks in their insulated case.
 These cracks can then allow moisture in to short out the windings intermittently, causing rough running.